 Covid-19 Policies: We request full vaccination of new residents.
 If you want to apply and have circumstances that prevent you from getting vaccinated, please contact us.

 You must be able and willing to follow a vegetarian diet while on-site at Odiyan.
 We do not cook or store meat in any of our kitchen areas.
 If you find you are wanting animal protein, you are welcome to have jerky or other dried animal meat products in your room.
 Most people find they adjust well to our diet here even if they have not been vegetarian in the past.

 I have food allergies and/or special dietary needs, will I be able to eat the meals there?

 Each resident takes turns cooking and is generally happy to try to account for and communicate about ingredients relevant to food allergies.
 Due to the communal nature of our meals, we cannot always practically accommodate all food allergies or dietary preferences at every meal.

 Volunteers live in comfortable rooms in the structure surrounding the Main Temple.
 Each room accommodates two people and has a sink, a closet, shelves and other simple furnishings.
 All rooms have large windows and open onto a shared outdoor porch.

 What sort of work will I do at Odiyan?

 At Odiyan we all do a variety of work.
-Generally new residents are assigned to the main crew which has a changing list of projects based on current priorities.
+Generally, new residents are assigned to the main crew which has a changing list of projects based on current priorities.
 The skills that are most consistently utilized are gardening and landscaping, construction trades, metal and wood work, foundry work such as casting and welding, use of small machinery and tools and vegetarian cooking.
-If you don’t have any of these skills but you are eager, strong and enjoy hands-on work, please apply!
+If you don’t have any of these skills but you are eager, have a strong build, and are good at hands-on work, please apply!

 Can I bring my car?